 1979 Ford Pinto Country Squire Wagon – What a find!
 This clean Pinto woodie was sitting on a used car lot in Lafayette, Indiana.
 If memory serves, it only had 60,000 miles on it, which was amazing.
 With the trade-in on my Mazda, I paid a few hundred bucks.
 Pintos get a bad rap, but this was a great car.
 It didn’t run well at first, but I found an experienced old mechanic who went through the myriad vacuum lines fixing leaks, and then it was a smooth driver, if not fast.
 The 4-speed manual was fun to shift, and the rack-and-pinion steering was a pleasure.
 It even had good air conditioning!
 The interior was a funky ’70s blue-and-brown plaid.
 A very 1970s quirk I discovered – the cruise control would not take a set above 57mph, apparently because of the double-nickel national speed limit.
 This is the first car my kids really remember riding in.
 Unfortunately, rust began to show up after a few years, and I traded it to a postal carrier who planned to make his rounds in vintage style.

 1952 GMC 1.5 ton dumptruck (“Brutus”) – I still had a truck bug to scratch.
 This is the one that got away, and then came back again.
 Brutus first showed up for sale on my drive to work.
 But by the time I was ready to buy the truck, it had disappeared.
 Then I saw it again months later not far from my house near Marshfield, Indiana.
 The owner had bought it mostly for the grille to use on his own GMC restoration project.
 He fabricated a new grille out of tubing and wire mesh and sold me the truck.
 Brutus was fun to drive, with a big ol’ straight six engine dumping through custom dual exhaust headers and cherry bomb mufflers.
 The truck cruised at about 45mph.
 Not fast, but it sure did have a nice rumble and crackle.
 With a big vinyl bench seat, a smooth red dash, round gauges, and a long shifter, the interior was classic truck in all the right ways.
 And it had a working dump bed!
 The brakes were weak and grabby, so I mostly used it around the house or for occasional short trips to Powell’s lumber yard in West Lebanon.
 One early spring I drove it farther to my office in Williamsport.
 On the way home, the brakes and patchy ice on a gravel road conspired to nearly kill me as I skidded toward a concrete bridge on the corner – but by some miracle the front wheels grabbed a rut and yanked me around the curve.
 Whew.
 Anna and Erick and their friends loved to climb in the bed and go for rides, or climb up behind the wheel and pretend to go truckin’.
-My daughter liked to decorate the grille with daisies, which somehow makes me think of Ferdinand the bull.
-When I built the kids a treehouse, Brutus’s bed made an ideal work platform.
+My daughter liked to decorate the grille with dandelions, which somehow makes me think of Ferdinand the bull.
+When I built the kids a treehouse, Brutus’s bed made an ideal work platform four feet off the ground.
 Of all the trucks I’ve owned, my personal favorite.
 I only sold it because I went into ministry and had to move to North Carolina.

 1987 GMC Safari panel van – When Anna-Lisa and I opened our computer business, MPH Interactive, we needed panel vans.
 We visited a dealer in Indianapolis who specialized in used business vans and bought two GMC Safari vans.
 The older one was my favorite because it had a stick shift.
 It formerly belonged to the Indiana University geology department and was a hideous gold color inside and out.
 But it only had 80,000 miles, and the dealer threw in a free white paint job.
 We bought a bench seat and this Safari did triple-duty working, pulling our family campers, and hauling the Illiana Spikers modular train layout.
 This van saved my life when a motorist had a seizure, drove into our parking lot in Williamsport, and crashed into the side of the van.
 I was standing on the other side loading it with computers, and the Safari kept the motorist’s car from crushing me or crashing through the wall of our building.
 Not long after we got the Safari repaired, we took it to Texas to close out father-in-law Leighton’s house… and in a freak ice storm we got rear-ended, shoved into the car in front of us, and side-swiped all at once!
 Even in its twice-damaged state, I sold it to another small business owner when I entered the ministry.